Jessica-Renard/sound-machine/README.md

 "# sound-machine"

-A reflection of the drum machine challenge for JS in its varied forms.
-This version draws upon block box JavaScript kept in the html file.
+A reflection of the drum machine challenge for JS in its varied forms, partly informed by the JavaScript30 Wes Bos segment.
+This version draws upon block variety JavaScript tagged in the html file.